justim/access/docs/entities.md

 using the `SoftDeletableTrait`, this will implement the `isSoftDeletable` method and provide a couple of getters/setters for the fields.

+The `Database` instance has a helper method to soft delete with a single method call, instead of setting the `deleted_at` field and saving it:
+`Database::softDelete()`.

 ### Access fields

 Now that we have all fields defined, we need a way to access them from the